-Contention creates a sense of psychological distance between people, turning even minute differences into ones that seem insurmountable.
-A tool of particular value is the caucus, where the mediator meets separately with stakeholders.
-The literature has shed light into both the positive and negative contributions of caucusing.
-Positive aspects of caucusing include giving parties an opportunity to tell their story and be heard, explore needs, and vent privately.
+Contention creates a sense of psychological distance between people, making even minute differences seem insurmountable.
+A tool of particular value is the caucus, in which the mediator meets separately with parties.
+The literature has shed light on both the positive and the negative contributions of caucusing.
+Positive aspects of caucusing include giving contenders an opportunity to tell their story and be heard, explore needs, and vent privately.
 Mediators may also take advantage of caucusing to coach parties and help them understand the tools that will help them become better negotiators in the future.

 Interestingly, most of the criticisms associated with caucusing derive from a directive mediation approach.
-When caucusing is used within a transformative framework, most of these potential negatives disappear.
-In transformative mediation the stakeholders remain the primary actors.
-Not only do the contending parties retain control over the outcome, they are also equipped with many of the tools they will need to solve future problems: "A skillful transformative mediator can use caucuses in a manner that not only avoids the problem-solving pitfalls [found in the directive approach] but actually builds transformative momentum over the course of a session" (Bush and Folger, 1994, p.
+When caucusing is used within a transformative framework, most of the potential shortcomings disappear.
+In transformative mediation, the disputants remain the primary actors.
+Not only do the contending parties retain control over the outcome, but they are also equipped with many of the tools they will need to solve future problems: "A skillful transformative mediator can use caucuses in a manner that not only avoids the problem-solving pitfalls [found in the directive approach] but actually builds transformative momentum over the course of a session" (Bush & Folger, 1994, p.
 270).

-Although in the literature we find some allusions to the benefits of the pr-caucus, very little is said explicitly about it.
-When precaucusing is used with a transformative approach to mediation, the benefits of caucusing are multiplied, and the potential negatives are further reduced.
+Although in the literature we find some allusions to the benefits of the pre-caucus, very little is said explicitly about it.
+When pre-caucusing is used with a transformative approach to mediation, the benefits of caucusing are multiplied, and the potential negatives are further reduced.

-The main reason why pre-caucusing is effective is that the mediator affords each stakeholder the opportunity to be heard when he or she needs it the most.
+The main reason why pre-caucusing is effective is that the mediator affords each party the opportunity to be heard when he or she needs it the most.
 A conflict situation that calls for mediation, almost by definition, is a difficult one.
-Stakeholders are most often focused internally and have little capacity to listen to someone else at the beginning of mediation.
+Parties are most often focused internally and have little capacity to listen to someone else at the beginning of mediation.
 This internal focus tends to extinguish creativity by increasing negative emotion and defensiveness.
-A stakeholder who feels heard in the pre-caucus is better able to listen to the other stakeholder and to connect in a more positive way.
-The groundwork laid out during the pre-caucus allows stakeholders to address each other with little mediator interference.
+A party who feels heard in the pre-caucus is better able to listen to the other disputant and to connect in a more positive way.
+The groundwork laid out during the pre-caucus allows parties to address each other with little mediator interference.

 Mediation has the potential to do much good.
-Poorly carried out mediation, where contenders feel they can exchange insults in a psychologically safer environment, can do more harm than other forms of neutral-party interventions.
+Poorly carried out mediation, in which contenders feel they can exchange insults in a psychologically safe environment, can do more harm than other forms of neutral-party interventions.
 The pre-caucus affords mediators the opportunity to make difficult decisions as to whether to bring contenders into a joint session.
 Sometimes the most productive approaches are the simplest, and this is certainly true with the pre-caucus.
 Caucusing as a mediation tool has been partially misunderstood and certainly has not been used to its potential.